Bola Adesola

-Harriet-Ann Omobolanle (Bola) Adesola is the Senior Vice-Chairman at Standard Chartered Bank Group where she was previously the CEO of Standard Chartered Bank for Nigeria and West Africa.
-Adesola has over 25 years of experience in the banking sector.
+Harriet-Ann Omobolanle (Bola) Adesola is the senior vice-chairman at Standard Chartered Bank Group where she was previously the CEO of Standard Chartered Bank for Nigeria and West Africa.
+Adesola has over 33 years of experience in the banking sector.

 Education and career

 Bola Adesola commenced her banking career with Prime Merchant Bank, where she served as Treasury Officer before moving to Citibank in 1990.
-While at Citibank she held several Treasury roles in, including Country Treasurer for Citibank Tanzania between 1995 and 1997.
+While at Citibank, she held several Treasury roles, including Country Treasurer for Citibank Tanzania between 1995 and 1997.
 Her nine years with Citi included other senior management roles for nine (9) years in Nigeria.

 In 1999, Bola was headhunted and appointed Managing Director/Chief Executive Officer of Kakawa Discount House Limited, a securities trading and asset management firm owned by a consortium of the biggest banks in Nigeria at that time.

-Bola was approached to join the board of Nigeria’s premier bank, First Bank of Nigeria Plc, in 2005 and was appointed Executive Director, Corporate Banking Thereafter she became Executive Director, Lagos Directorate for the bank.
-She also served as director on the boards of FBN Capital Limited, and FBN Trustees Limited.
+Bola was approached to join the board of Nigeria’s premier bank, First Bank of Nigeria Plc, in 2005 and was appointed Executive Director, Corporate Banking.
+Thereafter, she became Executive Director of the Lagos Directorate for the bank.
+She also served as Director on the boards of FBN Capital Limited, and FBN Trustees Limited.

-In 2011, Standard Chartered Bank Nigeria Limited appointed Bola as the first Nigerian, and first female CEO.
+In 2011, Standard Chartered Bank Nigeria Limited appointed Bola as the first Nigerian and first female CEO.
 Bola’s portfolio for Standard Chartered Bank was expanded in 2015 to include the Group’s business in West Africa.
 She also served on the boards of Standard Chartered Bank in Ghana, Cameroun, Cote D’Ivoire, respectively, and Bola was Chairman of Standard Chartered Bank, Mauritius.

 After 8 years of firmly embedding sustainable profitability for the bank, and championing the growth and development of African talent for the bank, Bola was appointed Senior vice-Chairman, Africa for Standard Chartered Bank.
 In May 2021, Mrs Adesola retired from Standard Chartered Bank after 10 years of impactful service.